A Data-Driven Interpolation Method on Smooth Manifolds via Diffusion Processes and Voronoi Tessellations: Numerical Experiments

 In this section, we present two numerical experiments to validate and illustrate the proposed methodology.

-The first experiment is a synthetic example based on a logarithmic spiral curve.
-Its purpose is to evaluate how the methodology captures geometric patterns from the latent manifold, how it can be used to extrapolate function values outside the manifold, and how accurately it approximates function values at additional points distributed along the same manifold.
+The first experiment considers a synthetic example on a two-dimensional torus parameterized by the domain $[0,1]\times[0,1]\subset\mathbb{R}^2$.
+The objective is to assess and visualize the performance of the proposed data-driven interpolation method in reconstructing a high-frequency signal, while also evaluating its ability to capture the underlying geometric structure of the data.
+To benchmark its performance, we compare the proposed approach against several established interpolation and learning methods, including a fully connected feedforward neural network, Gaussian process regression, and radial basis function networks.

-The second experiment concerns the sparse CT tomography problem, where only a limited number of projections are available and the goal is to reconstruct high-quality images.
-This is an ill-posed inverse problem.
-Our approach interpolates the sinogram using the proposed methodology, followed by image reconstruction via filtered back-projection.
+The second experiment concerns the sparse-view CT tomography problem, following the methodology developed in Section~\ref{sec:applications}.
+In this setting, only a limited number of angular projections are available, and the goal is to reconstruct the image using the angular regularization introduced in Section~\ref{subsec:angular_regularization}.
+This problem is a classical ill-posed inverse problem.

-In both experiments, we compare the proposed methodology against a feedforward neural network.
-Beyond reporting numerical results, we highlight how the proposed method more effectively extracts geometric patterns from the training data than the neural network.

-Although the methodology is designed for high-dimensional data, the following experiments are carried out in a two-dimensional setting to provide clearer visualizations of the results.
-Nevertheless, the framework is intended to extend to higher-dimensional spaces.

-All experiments employ Algorithm~\ref{algogeneral} with target dimension \( \bar{n} = 2 \) and stabilizer parameter \( \delta = 0.1 \).
-The numerical implementation was performed in \textsc{Matlab} on a laptop equipped with an Intel Core i5-1235U 1.30~GHz processor and 8~GB of RAM.
+All experiments employ Algorithm~\ref{alg:datadriven_interpolant}.
+The numerical implementation was carried out in \textsc{Matlab R2017b} on a laptop equipped with an Intel Core i5-1235U 1.30~GHz processor and 8~GB of RAM.